 Given that lenders use different methods to calculate these criteria, especially serviceability, it’s best to engage a finance broker who specialises in investor loans to ensure you secure a suitable loan.

-To learn more about property finance and the strategies our brokers use to support clients in building their property portfolio, organise an obligation-free consultation with our in-house experts.
+To learn more about property finance and the strategies our brokers use to support clients in building their property portfolio, complete the form below to organise an obligation-free consultation with our in-house experts.